🚀 Start Here: Review Gameplan

 Step One: Stop the Bleed, Then Fix the Leak

 Before you start asking for more reviews or rolling out promos, you need to assess the real damage.
 Are the complaints valid?
 Are they recent or recurring?
 Are they coming from a specific channel (Yelp, Google, Facebook) or all of them?
 Start by reading every negative review carefully, no matter how painful.
 Look for patterns.
 Maybe the food is great, but the wait times are long.
+To solve the problem, you need to understand it.
+Why Customers Leave Bad Feedback breaks down the most common triggers, and how to defuse them before they hit your public reviews.
 Maybe your staff is solid, but people are frustrated by parking or online ordering.
 Feedback is a flashlight, use it to find the friction.
 Once you’ve identified common complaints, fix them immediately and document the changes.
 Don’t guess.
 Ask your team.
 Talk to regulars.
 If there’s a problem, own it.
 Then fix it.

 🔁 How to Respond to Bad Reviews